CodeEditorLand/Dependency/Script/Process.md

     ../Append/Detail.sh
     ```

-2. Removes all of the tags from the repositories inside `Application` (The
+2. Removes all of the tags and (Prettier, Biome, Rome, ) from the repositories
-   Context)
+   inside `Application` (The Context)

     ```bash
     ../Clean/Repository.sh